 Matthew is founder/artistic director of Incontra Vocal Ensemble, a project-based, professional-level chamber choir.
 Now in its eighth season, Incontra provides high-calibre performance opportunities for emerging singers and conductors.
 Equally at home in the symphonic chorus realm, he has prepared choruses for appearances with the Toronto Symphony Orchestra and conductors Peter Oundjian, Nicholas McGegan, Bramwell Tovey, Donald Runnicles, Tania Miller, and the late Rafael Frühbeck de Burgos.

-As a strong advocate forthe choral arts in Canada, Matthew served as President of Choirs Ontario from 2015-17 and represented the province on the board of Choral Canada.
-He has actively contributed to many choral communities in Toronto, including Pax Christi Chorale (Assistant Conductor), and Toronto Mendelssohn Choir (Associate Conductor).
-He is also in demand as an adjudicator and clinician, recently adjudicating choirs at the Toronto Kiwanis Music Festival.
-Matthew has guest conducted the Elora Festival Singers, Toronto Cantata Chorus and University of Auckland Chamber Choir.
+As a strong advocate for the choral arts in Canada, Matthew has been the President of Choirs Ontario, a board member of Choral Canada, and is a founding member of the Bridge Choral Collective.
+He has actively contributed to many choral communities in the Toronto area, including Pax Christi Chorale (Assistant Conductor), Toronto Mendelssohn Choir (Associate Conductor), and several Toronto churches, most recently Christ Church Deer Park.
+He has served as an adjudicator at several festivals including the Toronto Kiwanis Music Festival and the Kiwanis Guelph Music Festival, and has guest conducted the Elora Festival Singers, Toronto Cantata Chorus and University of Auckland Chamber Choir.